 Following successful validation and completion of the project restoration activity, a regular schedule of verification audits will be conducted by an approved third-party independent validation/verification body.
-This will ensure the project achieves and maintains the expected condition category change, delivering the expected greenhouse gas benefit over its full duration.
+This will be to check the project has achieved the expected condition category change and will deliver the expected greenhouse gas emission reduction.

 Who verifies my project?